Why It’s OK Not to Enjoy Every Minute

 I, for instance, started December feeling uncharacteristically excited about Christmas.
 We’d been surprised by how much Max seemed to understand about it all, and I guess I kind of bought into this idea everyone kept trying to sell me about how these early years would be just the best! thing! ever!
 People kept on telling me to enjoy every moment, and I tried my best to do just that.
 We put our tree up on December 1st, and I watched in despair as the image I’d had of us all laughing happily as we sipped hot chocolate and sang wholesome Christmas songs quickly gave way to one in which I spent the entire morning having to physically restrain a heartbroken toddler from jumping onto the half-finished tree (And also from jumping off the back of the sofa, which was his preferred way to spend this magical time…), while Terry angrily slung baubles onto branches, and not one single mug of hot chocolate was drunk.
 Possibly because we didn’t actually buy any.
 Whoops.

 The rest of the holiday season was more or less the same.
+Here we are taking Max to see the Christmas lights at the mall, for instance:

-Our Christmas Day, for instance, was lovely, but it was lovely in parts: or parts of it were lovely, rather.
+Our Christmas Day, meanwhile, was lovely, but it was lovely in parts: or parts of it were lovely, rather.
 Some parts, on the other hand, were really quite difficult (These would be the parts when Max was tired and cranky, and nothing would placate him: the poor soul is teething and has a cold right now – as well as being, you know, two – so it wasn’t his fault, but, of course, that didn’t mean it wasn’t hard work dealing with the tantrums…), and most parts were honestly just no different from every other day of the year.
 By 8pm, Max was in bed, and Terry and I were on our own again … and, I mean, sure, we watched some festive TV and ate some Christmassy snacks, but I’d be lying if I said these things made our evening feel ‘magical’, like the ones everyone else seemed to be having, if social media is to be believed.
 Yes, we were making new traditions, just like everyone kept assuring us we would… but we were also missing out on some of the old ones – which is the problem with new traditions, really, isn’t it?

 Then came New Year’s Eve.